ultralytics/ultralytics/docs/en/guides/docker-quickstart.md

 - Setting up Docker with NVIDIA support
 - Installing Ultralytics Docker images
-- Running Ultralytics in a Docker container
+- Running Ultralytics in a Docker container with CPU or GPU support
+- Visualize Ultralytics' Object detection from the Docker container
 - Mounting local directories into the container

 ---